Health Spa Memberships

 - Misrepresentation concerning facilities or services.

 - High-pressure sales tactics.

 - Spas closing or going out of business with little or no notice.

 The provisions of Georgia law, O.C.G.A.
 Section 10-1-393.2, regulate health spa membership contracts and require certain disclosures.
 When joining a health spa, you should consider the following:

 The contract.
 The health spa membership contract must by law include information regarding the length of the contract, the cost to the consumer, your right to cancel, the cancellation process, and the your rights and responsibilities in such events as a change in the services offered by the health spa or the onset of a physical disability.
 The contract must also state the name and address of the spa, the date of the transaction and all rules and regulations governing the use of the spa's facilities and services.

 READ the contract carefully and familiarize yourself with the terms.
-Since Georgia law requires that the Governor’s Office of Consumer Protection (OCP) approve all contract forms used by health spas, ask to see the letter from OCP authorizing the specific contract offered.
+Since Georgia law requires that the Georgia Department of Law's Consumer Protection Unit approve all contract forms used by health spas, ask to see the letter from Georgia Department of Law's Consumer Protection Unit authorizing the specific contract offered.

 Any additional terms agreed upon between you and the health spa must be written into the contract.
 The law requires that you be given a copy of the completed contract at the time it is executed.
 Be sure to obtain your copy of the contract and keep it with your important papers.

 The total cost of the contract.
 Be aware that you are entering into a legally-binding contract that will obligate you to make monthly payments for the term of the contract, whether you use the facility or not.
 If you choose to finance your contract, you should be aware of the additional finance charges that will be imposed.